Westport, CT Violent Crimes Lawyers

 Criminal Defense Attorneys Aggressively Defending Your Rights

 Generally, an assault is committed when a victim is placed in apprehension of violence, whereas a battery involves physical contact.
-Connecticut assault statutes are unique in that they instead require the intentional cause of serious physical injury to another person; the crime of threatening assumes the traditional definition of assault and involves fear of imminent serious physical injury.
+Connecticut assault statutes are unique in that they instead require the intentional cause of serious physical injury to another person.
+Meanwhile, the threatening is a crime that assumes the traditional definition of assault and involves fear of imminent serious physical injury.

 The degree of assault charged widely varies, as with other crimes, based on the circumstances surrounding its commission.
 For example, if the injury is caused by the use of a deadly weapon or discharged firearm, the defendant will face assault in the first degree.
 There are also specific statutes that impose non-suspendable portions of the sentence where the victim is elderly, blind, disabled, pregnant, or mentally retarded.